 - Neurological Disease- hind limb weakness; incoordination; paralysis and the inability to stand.

 - Abortion and death of newborn foals.

 Can my horse die of herpes?

-Most horses recover from the respiratory signs although they will remain latently infected.
+Most horses recover from the respiratory signs although they will remain latently infected (showing no signs).
 Neurological cases often require euthanasia on welfare grounds.